 S3.Google Translator 5.26 By Oleksandr

 S3.Google Translator adds the power of Google Translate’s automatic translations to your browser!
-It supports translation of selected text, entered phrase or whole webpage between any of 80+ languages.
+It supports the translation of selected text, entered phrases or whole web pages between any of the 80+ supported languages.

 Lightshot (screenshot tool) 5.1.1 By Serg at SkillBrains and Andrej at SkillBrains

-Easy and convenient screenshot tool.
-Allows you to make screenshots of any selected area (video and flash too), edit and upload it to server.
+An easy to use and convenient screenshot tool, allows you to make screenshots of any selected area (video and flash too).